felipead/http-token-auth/README.md

 #### With a Cryptographic Algorithm

-A cryptographic algorithm is used if coverage is set to `:basic` or `:base_body_sha_256`, which translates to `coverage="base"` and `coverage="base+body-sha-256"` respectively.
+A cryptographic algorithm is used if coverage is set to `:basic` or `:base_body_sha_256`, which translates to the `coverage="base"` and `coverage="base+body-sha-256"` header attributes, respectively.

 In this case, it is mandatory to specify the values of the `nonce`, `auth` and `timestamp` attributes.
-Details on how to fill those attributes depend on the cryptographic algorithm being used, as defined in the specification.
+Details on how to fill those attributes depend on the cryptographic algorithm being used and can be found in the specification.

   ```ruby
   require 'http/token_auth'